Heat kernel estimates for Markov processes with blowing-up jump kernels: Examples

 and let $\tau_t:=\inf\{s>0:A_s>t\}$ be its right-continuous inverse.
 Define a process $X=(X_t)_{t\ge 0}$ by $X_t:=Y_{\tau_t}$.
-Then $X$ is a pure-jump symmetric Hunt process on $\overline D$, called the \textit{trace process} of $Y$ on $\overline D$.
+Then $X$ is a pure-jump symmetric Hunt process on $F$, called the \textit{trace process} of $Y$ on $F$.
 See \cite[Chapter 5]{CF12} for more results on trace processes.
 In particular, the subprocess $X^{ D}$ of $X$ killed upon leaving $D$, or equivalently, hitting $\partial D$, is referred to as the \textit{path-censored $\alpha$-stable process} on $D$; see \cite{KPW14}.
-In this subsection, we establish two-sided heat kernel estimates for $X$.
-We assume the following condition on $D$:
+Assume that

 {\bf (C)} $D$ is $C^{1,\rm Dini}$, and is either bounded or half-space-like or the complement of a bounded set.

 It follows that $D$ is $\kappa$-fat with localization constant $R_0=\diam(D)$ and dim$_A(\partial D)=1$.
 Let $\wc J_D^\alpha(x,y)$ be the jump kernel of $X$.